 The government will issue a demand notice to the defaulter stating the amount of tax due from such a defaulter.
-The information will prescribe a time limit within which the person can pay the amount or contact the department to resolve the issue in case there is any discrepancy in the notice.
+The information will prescribe a time limit within which the person can pay the amount or contact the department to resolve the issue if there is any discrepancy in the notice.

 When the lien is imposed, the fact of the same appears in the taxpayer’s credit report, affecting the score adversely.
-The only way by which the lien can be removed is by paying the taxes due along with other charges that may apply.
+The only way the lien can be removed is by paying the taxes due along with other charges that may apply.

 Example of Tax Lien

 Let us take two situations where it can be imposed.

 - A property owner is facing a financial crisis and cannot pay dues of property taxes applicable to the property.
 The local government can impose tax liens on the property where the property tax remains unpaid.